-When I first started blogging I would sit for ages staring at the screen looking for inspiration.
+When I first started blogging, I would sit for ages staring at the screen looking for inspiration.
 More often than not I'd end up visiting websites that were totally unrelated to the task and waste hours trying to get the job done.
-You don’t have that kind of time to lose so preparing properly is paramount.
+You don’t have that kind of time to lose so preparing is paramount.

 The first thing you need to do is to keep a record of all your blog ideas.
 This is the foundation of your blog.
-If you don’t have a stock of ideas for writing your next post to draw from then getting into the habit of writing down your ideas so you don’t forget them is a good start.
+If you don’t have a stock of ideas for writing your next post to draw from then getting into the habit of writing down your ideas, so you don’t forget them is a good start.

-I like to use Evernote to keep track of all my blog ideas and I have a different notebook for each project so that the ideas don’t get mixed up.
+I like to use Evernote to keep track of all my blog ideas, and I have a different notebook for each project so that the ideas don’t get mixed up.
 Often the best ideas come when you least expect them so creating notes using speech to text on your mobile is a good habit to get into.
-That way you can quickly create notes when out for a walk or doing other activities where quality uninterrupted thinking time is available.
+That way you can quickly create notes when out for a walk or do other activities where quality uninterrupted thinking time is available.

-If you keep adding your blog ideas to a list every day over time you will build a quality stock from which to write your posts and never have to start a session with “what shall I write about today” which is the absolute worst way of approaching the task.
+If you keep adding your blog ideas to a list every day over time, you will build a quality stock from which to write your posts and never have to start a session with “what shall I write about today” which is the absolute worst way of approaching the task.

 Sometimes just the thought of having to sit down and write a blog post can put you into procrastination mode.
-If that’s the case you might like to read Eat That Frog!
+If that’s the case, you might like to read Eat That Frog!
 By Brian Tracy.

-Brian Tracy is one of the best known authors in the field of setting goals and personal achievement and Eat That Frog!
+Brian Tracy is one of the best-known authors in the field of setting goals and personal achievement and Eat That Frog!
 Is one of his shortest books, running to just over 100 pages.
-However the advice to eat a live frog every day before doing anything else is a classic.
+However, the advice to eat a live frog every day before doing anything else is a classic.

 When it comes to writing your post, imagine a really ugly frog sitting in front of you.
 Pick it up by its hind leg and dangle it over your mouth.
 Open wide and eat the frog.
 It has to be done.
 There is no alternative.
-If you don’t eat the frog then your most important task will not get done.
+If you don’t eat the frog, then your most important task will not get done.

 Is it more important for you to watch that episode of “The West Wing” before doing anything else?
 There is nothing wrong with a bit of quality TV – just make sure you have eaten your frog first!

 The act of publishing your blog is self-perpetuating.
-One blog gets published and you start thinking about the next.
+One blog gets published, and you start thinking about the next.
 Get plenty of sleep.
 Sleep is where all of your ideas will originate from.
 Stay away from drugs and alcohol because they cloud the mind and prevent clarity.
 Clarity is the foundation block for creativity.

 Is It All Worth The Effort?